jasononeil/haxe-brackets-extension/README.md

 This extension gives Brackets a few extra features for interacting with Haxe code, including:

 * Compiler based code hints / auto completion.
-Press Ctrl-Alt-Enter
 * Syntax Highlighting (very basic highlighting for ".hx" files)
 * Hopefully more features soon (see Roadmap below)